 Tim has a Chemistry MA and DPhil from Oxford University and an MTech from Brunel University.
 He was an early employee with Logica, where he held numerous senior management positions in the UK and overseas.
 He was later Managing Director of Oxford Molecular Group plc and floated this software based drug design and genomics company.
 He has also floated Intelligent Environments plc, the London stock market’s first internet company.
 Read more about Tim at his LinkedIn profile.

+Jo has over 20 years’ experience in a range of media and software businesses both as an Executive and a Non-Executive Director.
 In 1998 Jo co-founded Mediagold.
 The company had offices in the UK, France, Italy, Spain and Germany and gave US software publishers access to the European market place.
 The UK company experienced high growth and solid profitability between 1998 and 2003 and the business was sold to French company Avanquest at the end of 2003.
 After leaving Avanquest, Jo continued to work with the Board on M&A projects and also worked as interim COO for Ariadne Capital.